awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-cognito-identitypool-pushsync.md

 ## Properties<a name="aws-properties-cognito-identitypool-pushsync-properties"></a>

 `ApplicationArns`  <a name="cfn-cognito-identitypool-pushsync-applicationarns"></a>
-A list of Amazon SNS platform application ARNs that could be used by clients\.
+The ARNs of the Amazon SNS platform applications that could be used by clients\.
 *Required*: No
 *Type*: List of String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)